90TechSAS/zl-upload/README.md

  - `to` is the url for the upload
  - `multiple` allow to upload multiples files at the same time
  - `dragndrop` add the possibily to drag'n'drop files in a div
- - `autosubmit` auto submit files [TODO - drag'n'drop]
+ - `autosubmit` auto submit files

 Here an example on how to use a simple fileupload :

 `<zl-upload to="upload.php" dragndrop multiple></zl-upload>`

-...
 **TODO :**
  - todo.md
+ - changelog.md
+ - principal progressbar based on every progressbar's instance
- - array file management?
+ - autosubmit
+ - responsive template
- - retryer
+ - create bower package
- - attributeGetter method in directive instead of element[0]
  - gh-pages instead of test folder.